Lucile Land Lacy: Career

-Artwork
+Artist

-Lacy was a member of numerous artistic organizations during her career, including the Southern States Art League and the Texas Fine Arts Association.
+Lacy was a member of numerous artistic organizations including the Southern States Art League and the Texas Fine Arts Association.
 In 1939 she was one of eight women who founded the Printmakers Guild, later called Texas Printmakers, to challenge the male-dominated Lone Star Printmakers; the others were Bertha Landers, Stella LaMond, Mary Lightfoot, Verda Ligon, Blanche McVeigh, Coreen May Spellman, and Lura Ann Taylor.
 From 1942 until 1944 she was president of the Texas Art Education Association.
 She exhibited her work widely, both in Texas and elsewhere in the United States, and in 1943 was the subject of a one-woman show of prints at the Dallas Museum of Art.
-A scholarship in her honor at her alma mater, today the University of Mary Hardin-Baylor, was established by former pupil Marjorie Hamilton Gillies.
-Three of Lacy's prints, the linocut First Monday of c.
-1935–1940 and the lithographs Left Side of Tracks, of 1940, and the undated Summer Blankness, are in the collection of the National Gallery of Art; they are part of the donation made to the museum by Reba and Dave Williams of the Print Research Foundation in 2009.